 - 5.12.
 There are concerns raised in relation to question 43 and 45 on the over-reliance on apartments is also relevant to this question.
 The suggested densities in draft Policy GM-H 4 are skewed towards the delivery of apartments in city and town centres, which runs the risk of resulting in an under-provision of family housing.
 Draft Policy GM-H 4 doesn't plan for a delivering and supporting a mix of different housing types, sizes and densities of development across the region, which is what is required. - 5.13.
-Sites delivering family housing, and larger, higher value properties (as required in draft Policy GM Allocation 2), should be able to come forward at densities appropriate to that site and its surroundings.
+Sites delivering a mix of high-quality housing, including larger, higher value properties (as required in draft Policy GM Allocation 3), should be able to come forward at densities appropriate to that site and its surroundings.
 It shouldn't automatically be assumed that such schemes have to be low density.
 Therefore, greater flexibility should be incorporated into future density policies.